n303p4/sailor-fox/README.md

 to the [sailor command framework](https://gitlab.com/n303p4/sailor), with some various bots provided as examples.
-In particular, it provides Discord and Twitch bots that may be of actual use.
+In particular, it provides Discord and Twitch bots that may be of actual use. sailor-fox is based on a client-server model that allows multiple chat frontends to share a common command handler backend, and/or a single frontend to use multiple backends.

 # How to run sailor-fox